The impacts of social media on mental health

 Too few people talk about their acne lying under their makeup or snapchat filters.

 Too few people talk about the toxic relationships hiding behind the perfect looking couple or friendship pictures.

 Do you know how much time you spend daily on social media?
 If not, I highly recommend you to take a look at your statistics, you might be surprised!

-If you are a person scrolling several hours a day, ask yourself if the time devoted to your favorite platforms is truly benefitting you, and think at how this time could be invested in your loved ones, your mental health or in working towards your dreams.
+If you are a person scrolling several hours a day, ask yourself if the time devoted to your favorite platforms is truly benefitting you.
+Think at how this time could be invested in your loved ones, your mental health or in working towards your dreams.

 Personally, I try to avoid using my smartphone as soon as I wake up, while eating my meals and when accompanied by my loved ones.

 Since then, I enjoy a lot more the present moment by concentrating all my attention to myself as soon as I wake up, by practicing mindful eating and by spending quality time with my friends and family.